dyrdadev/first-person-controller-for-unity/README.md

 1. Open the Package Manager window in your Unity editor (Window ➜ Package Manager)
 2. Click "+" in the upper left corner ➜ "Add package from git URL"
-3. Enter the Git URL of the latest release: ```https://github.com/dyrdadev/first-person-controller-for-unity.git#0.0.4``` and click "Add"
+3. Enter the Git URL of the latest release: ```https://github.com/dyrdadev/first-person-controller-for-unity.git#0.1.0``` and click "Add"

 > You can find more information [here](https://docs.unity3d.com/Manual/upm-ui-giturl.html).

 ## Special Dependencies

-## UniRx
+## R3

-The controller depends on [UniRx](https://github.com/neuecc/UniRx).
-UniRx is the implementation of [ReactiveX](http://reactivex.io/) for Unity.
+The controller depends on [R3](https://github.com/Cysharp/R3).
+R3 is the implementation of [ReactiveX](http://reactivex.io/) for Unity.
 Unfortunately, it is not possible to add it as a dependency because Unity doesn’t support Git URLs for indirect dependencies.
-UniRx has to be installed manually in your project that uses the First Person Controller.
-UniRx is available [as UPM package](https://github.com/neuecc/UniRx#upm-package) or you can import it [from the Asset Store](https://assetstore.unity.com/packages/tools/integration/unirx-reactive-extensions-for-unity-17276).
+R3 has to be installed manually in your project that uses the First Person Controller.
+R3 is available [as UPM package](https://github.com/neuecc/UniRx#upm-package).

-If you want to learn UniRx to extend the controller or use it for other components, I recommend the tutorial series ["ReactiveX and Unity3D"](https://javadocmd.com/blog/reactivex-unity3d-part-1/) by Tyler Coles.
-Also check out the official material of [UniRx](https://github.com/neuecc/UniRx) and [ReactiveX](http://reactivex.io/).
+If you want to learn R3 to extend the controller or use it for other components, I recommend the tutorial series ["ReactiveX and Unity3D"](https://javadocmd.com/blog/reactivex-unity3d-part-1/) by Tyler Coles.
+Also check out the official material of [R3](https://github.com/Cysharp/R3) and [ReactiveX](http://reactivex.io/).

+> **_NOTE:_** The tutorial series by Tyler Coles is about the predecessor UniRx, not R3.
+However, much of the syntax has remained between the versions, with the biggest change being the change from `IObserver`/`IObservable` to the classes provided by R3 `Observer`/`Observable`, respectively.

 ## Input System Package